 One silicone handle cover can be used on multiple skillets.

-The thinner handle covers don’t provide sufficient protection from heat if your pan is very hot or you grab the handle using a strong grip.
-If you do hold a very hot skillet for a long time, you will also need to use an additional protection.
+The thinner handle covers don’t provide sufficient protection from the heat if your pan is very hot or you grab the handle using a strong grip.
+If you do hold a very hot skillet for a long time, you will also need to use additional protection.
 On the other hand, the thicker covers can be heavy, and the pan may tip over.

 If it is not the right size or doesn’t fit, it may be difficult to slide the holder on to a skillet handle and to remove it.
 The handle may also slip around when you pick up the skillet.